ramusz1/voxtral.c/README.md

+# About

+I forked the original voxtral realtime 4B pure C implementation in my attempt to learn how can I optimize it on my old laptop with integrated intel gpu, and through that process learn how model inference works and how to utize hardware better.

+TODO:
+* [x] oneMKL instead of OpenBLAS
+* [] rewrite optimizations from original repo that only work for Mac
+* [] 8bit model quantization

 # Voxtral Realtime 4B Pure C Implementation

 This is a C implementation of the inference pipeline for the [Mistral AI's Voxtral Realtime 4B model](https://huggingface.co/mistralai/Voxtral-Mini-4B-Realtime-2602).
 It has zero external dependencies beyond the C standard library.
 The MPS inference is decently fast, while the BLAS acceleration is usable but slow (it continuously convert the bf16 weights to fp32).